jamescherti/stripspace.el/README.md

 ```

 This ensures that all other excluded modes remain unaffected while allowing `stripspace-global-mode` to process Markdown buffers.

+### Why use stripspace over the built-in delete-trailing-whitespace?

+The **stripspace** package provides configurable modes (`stripspace-global-mode` and `stripspace-local-mode`), whereas `delete-trailing-whitespace` is simply a function (this built-in function is used by **stripspace** to remove trailing whitespace and is customizable via `stripspace-cleanup-buffer-function`).

+Beyond removing trailing whitespace, **stripspace** also:

+* Restores the cursor column on the current line
+* Normalizes indentation by converting leading tabs to spaces or leading spaces to tabs, without modifying tabs or spaces within the text (disabled by default)
+* Can restrict trailing whitespace deletion to buffers that were initially clean (disabled by default)

 ### What are the differences between stripspace and ws-butler?